Lobo, the King of Currumpaw: Summary

 Seton then set out several traps in a narrow passage, thinking Blanca would fall for Seton's planted baits that Lobo had thus far managed to avoid.
 Finally Seton succeeded; Blanca, while trying to investigate Seton's planted cattle head, became trapped.
 When Seton found her, she was whining with Lobo by her side.
 Lobo ran to a safe distance and watched as Seton and his partner killed Blanca and tied her to their horses.
 Seton heard the howls of Lobo for two days afterward.
 Lobo's calls were described by Seton as having "an unmistakable note of sorrow in it...
 It was no longer the loud, defiant howl, but a long, plaintive wail."
 Although Seton felt remorse for the grieving wolf, he decided to continue his plan to capture Lobo.

 Despite the danger, Lobo followed Blanca's scent to Seton's ranch house where they had taken the body.
 After spotting Lobo wandering near his ranch house, Seton set more traps, using Blanca's body to scent them.
 Prior to this point, Lobo had not revealed himself to Seton even once since he arrived at the Currumpaw Valley.
-But now, Lobo's grief had clearly taken over and dulled his sense of caution.
-He was now at his most vulnerable, which Seton was well aware of.
+But now Lobo's isolation had dulled his sense of caution, and he was now at his most vulnerable, which Seton was well aware of.
 On January 31, 1894, Lobo was caught, with each of his four legs clutched in a trap.
 On Seton's approach, Lobo stood, despite his injuries, and howled.
-Touched by Lobo's bravery and loyalty to his mate, Seton could not kill him.
-He and his men roped Lobo, muzzled him and secured him to a horse, taking him back to the ranch.
-Lobo refused to eat or even look at his captors.
-They secured him with a chain and he just gazed across his former kingdom.
-Lobo died that night, four hours later, due to a broken heart.
+Seton and his men roped Lobo, muzzled him and secured him with a chain to a horse, taking him back to the ranch.
+Lobo refused to eat or even look at his captors, instead just gazing across the land.
+Lobo died that night, four hours later.